 When I began my career as a personal injury lawyer back in 1982 car crash victims would come to my office and say “I was stopped at the traffic light, I heard screeching brakes, and my car was rear ended”.

 Now the story is “There was no warning at all, suddenly another car crashed into mine, no screeching of brakes or horn blowing or any other clue that the crash was about to occur”.
-Resulting in a terrible crash causing serious physical injury or death.
+Resulting in a terrible crash causing serious physical personal injury or death.

 Why is it there’s no warning sound now?
 Because the at fault driver was so totally immersed on his hand held device that he didn’t even know the crash was about to happen until the very moment his car struck the victim’s car.
 Today, too many drivers are totally distracted while operating machines capable of death and destruction.
 The car crash has literally interrupted a real time electronic chat between the at fault driver and another person or a group.